 Underwriting decisions are sent electronically to the branch and, in the case of an "accept" decision, a real estate appraisal is automatically requested from a randomly selected independent appraiser.
-The Credit Division's agreed period of response is 48 hours.
+The Credit Division's agreed service level is 48 hours.

-The issue of a formal letter of approval, loan agreement contract and loan disbursement occurs only after confirmation of all data provided by the Contracting Area (Direção de Operações - Departamento Operacional de Crédito).
+The issue of a formal letter of approval, loan agreement contract and loan disbursement occur only after confirmation of all data provided by the Contracting Area (Direção de Operações - Departamento Operacional de Crédito).